 The payment schedule: an arrangement that can pay off

-When a customer no longer pays your invoices because of cash flow problems, a payment schedule is a cost-effective solution.
+When a customer no longer pays your bills to you because he is having cash flow problems, the payment schedule is a paying amicable solution .

 Benefits of the payment schedule: